ramankala/tic-tac-toe/README.md

 <h2>Skills Demonstrated</h2>

 The skills I will demonstrate by completing this project will be a thorough understanding of factory functions and modular functions, their use cases and when it's advantageous to use them.
-This project will build the foundation for my understanding and application of Prototypal Inheritance as opposed to the Classical Inheritance method that was used in the Library App.
+This project will build the foundation for my understanding and application of Prototypal inheritance as opposed to the Classical inheritance method that was used in the Library App.

 <h2>Self- Reflection Post-Completion</h2>

+This project gave me great depth of experience creating objects using factory functions and modular functions, and designing an entire application using Prototypal inheritance.
+I initially struggled with grasping with the concepts, however after dedicating some time I started to understand how to apply the syntax in order to do the things I'd like to do.
+Classical inheritance and Prototypal inheritance both have their advantages, such as Protoypal Inheritance being better suited since it's dynamic.
+On the other hand, object creation is much faster using the Classical inheritance method.

 <h2>Live Demo</h2>